 Cohesion

-A Bookshop “to Keep People’s Sanity” In East Jerusalem
+A Bookshop “To Keep People’s Sanity” in East Jerusalem

 Bookshop owner, Mahmoud Muna, on creating a safe place of discomfort invested in Palestinian culture as a way to define a new future in East Jerusalem